-Lithops plants consist of two fused leaves that form one head.
-Some species only ever have one head, like L. gracilidelineata, whereas other species such as L. olivacea can form big mounds of many heads with time.
-From ground level, the leaves taper down to a small, thin, carroty taproot that produces small adventitious roots when water is available.
+a the plants consist orf two fused leaves thar,t form one heads.
+Some species only have one head, like L. gracilidelineata, whereas other species such as L. olivacea can form big mounds of many heads with time.
+From the ee ground level, the leaves taper down to a small, thin, carroty taproot that produces small adventitious roots when water is available.
 The size of one head ranges from 5-25 mm wide and from leaf surface to root tip, from 50-100 mm, depending on age.

 Lithop Pseudotruncatella ssp. pseudotruncatella is a clump-forming, succulent perennial up to 2 inches (5 cm) tall, with paired, pale buff leaves, veined and mottled with olive-brown on the tips.
 Yellow flowers are up to 1.6 inches (4 cm) across and open in late summer and autumn..